charlesyifanli/charlesyifanli.github.io/source/_posts/git.md

 <br>

-## create a new branch based on a specific historical version of the current branch
+## branch based on a historical version

 ### Clone the repository locally: